 Did you know…?

 Rue helps relieve nervous spasms, painful cramps, menstrual pain, and headache.
-It is also said to ease the discomforts of indigestion, coli, and flatulence, and because Rue contains powerful rutin (which strengthens capillaries), it is not only used to enhance eyesight, but it is also believed to improve cardiovascular health by stimulating circulation through stronger blood vessels.
+It is also said to ease the discomforts of indigestion, coli, flatulence, and because Rue contains powerful rutin (which strengthens capillaries), it is not only used to enhance eyesight but is also believed to improve cardiovascular health by stimulating circulation through stronger blood vessels.

 In 1625, the Neapolitan physician, Piperno, commended Rue as a specific against epilepsy and vertigo, and in 1653, the great English herbalist, Nicholas Culpepper, prescribed it for sciatica and joint pain.
 European settlers introduced Rue to North America, where it became a popular folk remedy, and doctors and apothecaries specified it for many medicinal and practical uses.

 The strong, musky odor has been used to repel noxious insects and fleas, and because it is so pungent and bitter, very small amounts are used for culinary purposes and are added to cream cheese, egg, and fish dishes, and meat sauces to provide an interesting musky flavor.